GabrielVareilles/rails-matching/README.md

 ## Better performance with SQL

-Now match calculation is made in pure ruby and this could cause performance issues when matching a growing number of users together.
+Now match calculation is made in pure ruby and this could cause performance issues when matching a very large number of users together.

-We could delegate this calculation to postgresql doing something like:
+We could delegate this calculation to postgresql with the following query:

 ```ruby
 #user.rb